inchiresolver/inchiresolver/README.rst

 2) the PubChem InChI Resolver Instance at `<https://pubchem.inchi-resolver.org>`_
 3) the InChI Resolver Instance of the NCI/CADD group, respectively the Chemical Structure Resolver at `<https://cactus.inchi-resolver.org>`_

-For more details about the prototype system `please read here <docs/prototype.rst>`_
+For more information about the prototype system `please read here <docs/prototype.rst>`_.

 Official InChI Resolver web page: `<https://inchi-resolver.org>`_